 - Broiling and Grilling are nearly identical because they both cook an oiled piece of food over (or under if using a stove grill, not a barbecue) direct, moderately high heat.
 Using too high a heat will burn, rather than cook the food, so should be approached with caution.

-- Braising where (usually meat) is seared on a high heat then cooked using a small amount of flavorful liquid to cook food.
+- Braising where (usually meat) is seared on high heat then cooked using a small amount of flavorful liquid to cook food.
 This is a great method for cooking cheaper cuts of meat.

 - Baking is a dry heat method using an oven to cook food.